December 14-16, 2020 | Online

 Our theme for this year is “Collaboration in Action”, and will showcase the value and need for working together on open, shared solutions to further research and scholarship, especially in these trying times.

 New this year, we have launched a Rapid Response Fund, in support of the JROST community and open technology and infrastructure projects.
-Awards will be given in amounts of $5,000 and $10,000 USD with the possibility of other gift amounts at the discretion of the program committee.
+Awards will be given in amounts ranging from $5,000 to $10,000 USD with the possibility of other gift amounts at the discretion of the program committee.
 Recipients will be announced at the conference.

 JROST 2020 Planning Committee: